The Ethics of Social Media

 Without a doubt, social media affects our thought patterns and habits, even after we exit the app.
 According to the UK communications regulator Ofcom, two-thirds of all adults under 35 check their phones within the first 5 minutes of the day.

-A majority of American citizens sampled by the PEW research center reported social media interrupting at least one in-person interaction
+A majority of American citizens sampled by the PEW research center reported social media interrupting at least one in-person interaction on a regular basis.
+It has become normal to pull out our phones in any free gap of time/silence.

 Not only does this reduce the quality of our personal connections, but our brain adapts to the instant gratification given through phone usage.
 According to the tech company Asurion, people on average check their phone every 10 minutes.

-The phrase “digital dependency” has become much more than a buzzword, as a majority of people in the same study reported
+The phrase “digital dependency” has become much more than a buzzword, as a majority of people in the same study reported some form of stress/anxiety when their phone was off, or outside of arms reach.

 When you receive a “like” on a social platform, your brain reacts in the same way it would if you were on drugs.
 A shot of dopamine is sent through your system, making the experience highly addictive.
 Moreover, since the amount of likes received is unpredictable, your brain becomes even more attached to the activity, as you are essentially replicating the thrill of a slot machine.